daydreamersjp/DataScienceTechInstitute/AWS/README.md

+# In-class Lab: First AWS Architecture with Public and Private Subnets

 ## Goal of this README

 This README's goal is to show the process to construct AWS environment in the configuration below.